Former Governor of Wakayama Prefecture

 Yoshinobu Nisaka was born in Wakayama City, Wakayama Prefecture in 1950.
 In 1974, after graduating with a bachelor’s in economics from the University of Tokyo, he joined the Ministry of International Trade and Industry (MITI).
 In 1998, Nisaka was made the Director of the General Affairs Division in the MITI Consumer Goods and Service Industries Bureau; in 2001, he became Deputy Director-General in the Trade Policy Bureau of the Ministry of Economy, Trade and Industry (METI); in 2002, he became Director-General of Manufacturing Industries Bureau at METI; and in 2003, he was made the Ambassador of Japan to the Nation of Brunei.
-He was elected Governor of Wakayama Prefecture in 2006 and is currently in his fourth term.
+He served four terms as governor of Wakayama Prefecture from 2006 to 2022.

 Since ancient times, people have believed that the gods reside amidst the abundant nature of the Kii Mountains, and that gave rise to the creation of the sacred sites of Koyasan and the three grand shrines of Kumano - the Kumano Sanzan - as well as the pilgrimage routes leading to them.
 The distinctive, culturally significant landscapes of these areas are unlike anything else on earth, which is why they have been registered as World Heritage.